-To-do-lists are undoubtedly a great way to keep your tasks organized and at hand whenever you need them.
+To-do lists are undoubtedly a great way to keep your tasks organized and at hand whenever you need them.
 However, too many items on your list are a pest.
 They just cause a feeling of being overwhelmed and burdened even before you begin working on them.
-Even if your have a good grip on your long list, you probably start to unconsciously re-prioritize the items instead of getting to work.
+Even if you have a good grip on your long list, you probably start to unconsciously re-prioritize the items instead of getting to work.

 These are the keys to take care of:

 Many, in fact, most of us, for our peace of mind or the security of not missing out on anything, tend to keep a note of everything that comes to our minds.
 Nevertheless, this does not mean that everything we note down is actionable or interesting.
 Thus, it is important to analyze if a task is important and worth committing your time to.
 If not, trash it!
 Now, this is something many of us procrastinate about.
 It makes no sense piling your to-do list with irrelevant tasks or ones that do not need your attention.
 You need to find a way to prioritize that works for you.
 If you spare a few minutes off your entire day to look at your seemingly long task list, you will come across several tasks that have been there forever, but not tended to.
 Do not hesitate to trash them if you don’t consider them a necessity.
 If it does come across as a task you need to act on in the future, you can always retrieve it later.

 Stick to the Present